openstack/python-troveclient/README.rst

        <subcommand>
          backup-create       Creates a backup.
          backup-delete       Deletes a backup.
-         backup-list         List available backups.
+         backup-list         Lists available backups.
          backup-list-instance
-                             List available backups for an instance.
+                             Lists available backups for an instance.
-         backup-show         Show details of a backup.
+         backup-show         Shows details of a backup.
+         configuration-attach
+                             Attaches a configuration group to an instance. configuration-create
+                             Creates a configuration group.
+         configuration-default
+                             Shows the default configuration of an instance. configuration-delete
+                             Deletes a configuration group.
+         configuration-detach
+                             Detaches a configuration group from an instance. configuration-instances
+                             Lists all instances associated with a configuration group.
+         configuration-list  Lists all configuration groups.
+         configuration-parameter-list
+                             Lists available parameters for a configuration group. configuration-parameter-show
+                             Shows details of a configuration parameter.
+         configuration-patch
+                             Patches a configuration group.
+         configuration-show  Shows details of a configuration group. configuration-update
+                             Updates a configuration group.
          create              Creates a new instance.
          database-create     Creates a database on an instance. database-delete     Deletes a database.
-         database-list       Lists available databases on an instance. datastore-list      List all the datastores.
+         database-list       Lists available databases on an instance. datastore-list      Lists available datastores.
-         datastore-show      Show details of a datastore.
+         datastore-show      Shows details of a datastore.
          datastore-version-list
-                             List all the datastore versions.
+                             Lists available versions for a datastore.
          datastore-version-show
-                             Show details of a datastore version.
+                             Shows details of a datastore version.
          delete              Deletes an instance.
          flavor-list         Lists available flavors.
-         flavor-show         Show details of a flavor.
+         flavor-show         Shows details of a flavor.
-         limit-list          Lists the limits for a tenant. list                List all the instances.
+         limit-list          Lists the limits for a tenant. list                Lists all the instances.
          resize-flavor       Resizes the flavor of an instance. resize-volume       Resizes the volume size of an instance. restart             Restarts the instance.